 The Parr family's superpowers were based on their personalities.
 As a dad, Bob had to be the strong one, and mom Helen had to handle being pulled in all directions.
 Violet, the insecure teen, doesn’t want people to look at her, while Dash represents a typical hyperactive boy.
 And baby Jack-Jack is all about undiscovered potential.

 Once the best-known, most popular superhero alive, Bob Parr is now fifteen years older and is bolder and heavier.
 As a claims adjuster at possibly the world’s worst insurance company, Insuricare, the former Mr. Incredible’s heroics are limited to helping people navigate the intricacies of the appeals system.
 Bob’s unhappiness has taken a toll and he and his family have become disconnected.
-Bob thinks the best years of his life are in the past, but what he will discover is that his family is his
+Bob thinks the best years of his life are in the past, but what he will discover is that his family is his greatest adventure.

 Helen Parr, the former super-stretching superhero, has adjusted to normal life quite well, and is busily focused on caring for her three children.
 While she occasionally uses her amazing ability to stretch to meet the daily challenges of modern motherhood, she is careful to do so only behind the closed doors of their suburban home.
 She misses the old days, but doesn’t dwell on those times as she has a wonderful family and is quite happy to spend her time with them.
 She only wishes Bob would do the same.